vaporsjs/hw-app-vap/README.md

 #### signPersonalMessage

-You can sign a message according to eth_sign RPC call and retrieve v, r, s given the message and the BIP 32 path of the account to sign.
+You can sign a message according to vap_sign RPC call and retrieve v, r, s given the message and the BIP 32 path of the account to sign.

 ##### Parameters